- August 7, 2008

 “Sherlock Holmes: Nemesis is a 3D adventure/detective game with a captivating, well-written story.”

-“What killed these games for me is the lack of payoff to the story and the puzzles, along with being poorly optimized.”
+“What killed these games for me is the lack of payoff to the story and the puzzles, and being poorly optimized.”

 “The story makes absolutely no sense and every character is very stupid to make it seem that Sherlock is smart.”